MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 The EWDK is a standalone, self-contained command-line environment for building drivers.
 It includes the Visual Studio Build Tools, the SDK, and the WDK.
 The latest public version of the EWDK contains Visual Studio 2019 Build Tools 16.0.0.
 To get started, mount the ISO and run **LaunchBuildEnv**.

-The EWDK will additionally need .NET 4.7.2.
-For more information on what .NET runs on, please review [.NET Framework system requirements](https://docs.microsoft.com/dotnet/framework/get-started/system-requirements).
+The EWDK also requires the .NET Framework version 4.7.2.
+For more information about other requirements for the .NET Framework, see [.NET Framework system requirements](https://docs.microsoft.com/dotnet/framework/get-started/system-requirements).

 ### ![download icon](images/download-install.png) EWDK with Visual Studio Build Tools